alwaysappleftd/Wipera1n/README.md

 Please keep in mind:

 If the device you are using is passcode locked or disabled, you may not know the iOS version of it.
-In this case, you can just put "12" in the version input text box.
-If you don't know your iOS version, Wipera1n will always ask you to put just the first part of the version, not with all of the other in-between versions.
-So if your device was running iOS 13.4.1, you would put just 13 in the box.
-This is due to a bug in the code that I cannot seem to fix at this point.
-If I fix it, I will remove that requirement in Wipera1n.
+In this case, you can just put "12.0" in the version input text box.
+Remember that I fixed the issue where the user had to only put the first number in the version a few months ago, so you can put the entire full version with the in-between versions.
+So if your device was running iOS 13.4.1, you would put all of that into the box.

 Hope that you find Wipera1n useful.
 Enjoy!